matantoled/Coding-With-Matan_Private-Lessons/README.md

 # Coding With Matan - Private Lessons

-This repository contains the materials, code examples, and exercises used in the **Coding With Matan** private lessons.
-The lessons focus on various programming topics, including HTML, CSS, and JavaScript, aimed at helping students develop their coding skills.
+This repository contains materials and resources used in the **Coding With Matan** private coding lessons.
+The lessons focus on foundational web development concepts, specifically HTML and CSS.

 ## Table of Contents